 Factor 3.
 The Platform on Which the App Will Run

-After knowing how much it costs to develop the app by considering complexity and design, we move on to the platform.
+After knowing how much it cost to build a mobile application by considering complexity and design, we move on to the platform.

 You need to decide between two things: